Skip to main content

 TrancheFormats

-supported buffer format modifier
+supported buffer format modifiers

 This event advertises the format + modifier combinations that the compositor supports.